mets/METS-primer/Chapter-3.md

 via its FILEID attribute and specifies the pertinent area of that file via its SHAPE and COORDS attributes (in the case of image content) or some combination of BETYPE, BEGIN, END, EXTTYPE and EXTENT attributes (in the case of text or audio /video content).
-These attributes are discussed below.

 Multiple `<area>` elements would appear as the direct children of a `<par>` element or a `<seq>` element when multiple files or parts of